en

 Address: 1145 Miyanishi, Sanjo, Ichinomiya, Aichi 494-0003

 Access: Take the Meitetsu train to Ichinomiya or take the JR train to Owari Ichinomiya station.
 Ichinomiya station and Owari Ichinomiya station are connected.
-You can take the Metitestu “Q” bus from the stations and get off at the “Bisai Chōsha Zen” stop.
+You can take the Metitestu “Q” bus from any of the stations and get off at the “Bisai Chōsha Zen” stop.
 From there, it’s a 15-minute walk.

 Google Maps